DataDog/dd-trace-rb/docs/PublicApi.md

 `ddtrace` respects [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).

-Classes, modules, and methods marked as part of the public API will not introduce braking changes outside of a major version release.
+Classes, modules, and methods marked as part of the public API will not introduce breaking changes outside of a major version release.

 Objects that belong to the public API are marked with the `@public_api` YARD documentation tag.
 When navigating [`ddtrace`'s YARD documentation](https://rubydoc.info/gems/ddtrace), public API